hphelion/documentation/moonshot/prepare.glossary.md

 :     String which must be used for subsequent requests to other services.

 ## B

+###Barclamp###
+:    Also known as an install module, defines the capability of a service or role to apply to individual hosts or a set of hosts.
+To deploy a barclamp, a proposal is created.

+###Baremetal Host###
+:    Also known as a Baremetal Node, refers to the machine that runs the nova-compute and nova-baremetal-deploy-helper services.
+The host functions like a hypervisor by providing power management and imaging services.

+Baremetal node refers to the physical machines which are controlled by the compute host.

+###Baseboard Management Controller (BMC)###
+:    The Baseboard Management Controller (BMC) is the intelligence in the Intelligent Platform Management Interface (IPMI) architecture.
+BMC is a specialized microcontroller embedded on the motherboard of a server.
+The BMC manages the interface between system management software and platform hardware.

 ###Block storage###
 :     Information stored in raw form, with no consideration as to the type of information.